-- (4) Any submission received is to be summarised by the general manager in a document, copies of which are to be made available to those attending the public meeting. - (5) The minutes of the next ordinary meeting of the council following the public meeting are to record - (a) a summary of any submission received under this section; and - (b) any decision made at a public meeting held under this section.

-Division 2 - Elector polls

-60B.
-Council-initiated elector polls

-- (1) A council, on its own motion, may hold an elector poll on any issue the council determines. - (2) An elector poll under subsection (1) may be conducted in any manner the council determines.
+s.
+60B Part 6 - Petitions, polls and public meetings (4) Any submission received is to be summarised by the general manager in a document, copies of which are to be made available to those attending the public meeting.
+(5) The minutes of the next ordinary meeting of the council following the public meeting are to record - (a) a summary of any submission received under this section; and (b) any decision made at a public meeting held under this section.
+Division 2 - Elector polls 60B.
+Cour ncil-initiated elector polls (1) A council, on its own motion, may hold an elector poll on any issue the council determines.
+(2) An elector poll under subsection (1) may be conducted in any manner the council determines.
 60C.
-Petition requesting elector poll
+Petit ion requesting elector poll (1) A council must hold an elector poll if -

-- (1) A council must hold an elector poll if - (a) a petition requesting the elector poll is received within 30 days after a public meeting is held under section 59 in relation to the same subject matter as that contained in the petition requesting that public meeting; and
+(a) a petition requesting the elector poll is received within 30 days after a public meeting is held under section 59 in relation to the same subject matter as that contained in the petition requesting that public meeting; and